The Adult Attachment Interview – online training 18 days

 It is essential that trainees attend all 18 days of the course.

-There will be homework practice transcripts to code following the 3 teaching weeks.
-An option tutorial focused on the practice transcript is offered.
-A reliability test will follow on for those who reach a satisfactory level of competence in the final set of practice transcripts.
+There is weekly coding work between the teaching weeks with an optional tutorial focused on the practice transcripts.
+A reliability test will follow on for those who reach a satisfactory level of competence in a pre-test at the conclusion of the final set of practice transcripts.

 Not completing the practice transcripts is likely to seriously impede the level of reliability that can be achieved.